nineteendo/Mp4-To-Srv3/output/readme.md

-# The SAMI file is exported here
+# The SRV3 file is exported here